Sweet and Sour Turkey Meatballs Recipe (for the Oven, Slow Cooker OR Air Fryer!)

 Instructions

 • Preheat your broiler.
-Grab about two tablespoons of meat mixture and roll in your hands to form a ball.
+Grab about two tablespoons of the meat mixture and roll in your hands to form a ball.
 Arrange the meatballs on a baking sheet.
 Broil for 10-15 minutes, until the meatballs are golden brown.

-• ALTERNATIVE COOKING METHOD FOR AIR FRYER: Cook meatballs in air fryer at 450 F for 8-10 minutes.
+• Alternative Cooking Method for Air Fryer: Cook meatballs in air fryer at 450°F for 8-10 minutes.

-• Start the sauce by heating olive oil in a pot over medium high heat.
-Add the onions and saute until tender, about 10 minutes.
-Then add the peppers and saute until fragrant, another 5 minutes.
+• Start the sauce by heating olive oil in a pot over medium-high heat.
+Add the onions and sauté until tender, about 10 minutes.
+Then add the peppers and sauté until fragrant, another 5 minutes.

 • Stir together the water and cornstarch to make a slurry.
 Pour into the pot then reduce the heat to medium.
 Add the cooked meatballs to the sauce pot.
 Simmer for another 10 minutes, covered.